ebehii/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Ebehi Iyoha is a PhD candidate in economics at Vanderbilt University.
+I am a PhD candidate in economics at Vanderbilt University.
 I study inter-firm networks and their impact on economic growth through firm productivity and international trade.

 Fields of Specialization: Industrial Organization, International Trade, Networks